rodrigodealexandre/Coursera-IBM/README.md

-# Portfolio Website - Final Project for Coursera IBM AI Developer Professional Certificate
+# Portfolio Website - Final Project for "Introduction to HTML, CSS, & JavaScript".

 This repository contains the final project for the course "Introduction to HTML, CSS, & JavaScript" as part of the IBM AI Developer Professional Certificate on Coursera.